netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

 az aks update -n <cluster-name> -g <resource-group-where-aks-deployed> --attach-acr <cpx-registry>
 ```

-## Get Citrix Ingress Controller from Azure Marketplace
+## Get Netscaler ingress controller from Azure Marketplace

-To deploy the Citrix ingress controller, an image registry should be created on Azure and the corresponding image URL should be used to fetch the CIC image.
+To deploy the Netscaler ingress controller, an image registry should be created on Azure and the corresponding image URL should be used to fetch the CIC image.
-For more information on how to create registry and get image URL, see [Get Citrix ingress controller from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).
+For more information on how to create registry and get image URL, see [Get Netscaler ingress controller from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).

-Once the registry is created, the Citrix ingress controller registry name should be attached to the AKS cluster used for deployment.
+Once the registry is created, the Netscaler ingress controller registry name should be attached to the AKS cluster used for deployment.

 ```
 az aks update -n <cluster-name> -g <resource-group-where-aks-deployed> --attach-acr <cic-registry>